slipstream/SlipStreamUI/feedback-ui-cal.md

 layout is that it stacks things that have different units making the total height of the bars/plots meaningless.

+Also the units are not correct.
+CPU will need to be measured in SpecInts (or similar), RAM in GB-hours, and Storage in GB-hours.

 Project View Page
 -----------------